scott-davidjones/tableToCsv/README.md

 # jQuery Table to CSV plugin

 A simple, lightweight jQuery plugin for reading a table and outputting its data as a csv file.
-This plugin was created to allow more flexability with downloading straight from JavaScript and allows the user to specif a name, fiel extensiona and if table headers should be outputted.
+This plugin was created to allow more flexability with downloading straight from JavaScript and allows the user to specify a name, file extension and if table headers should be outputted.

 ## Instalation